Gavh2909/Fuel-Tracking-System-UI/TASKS.md

 # Modifications Required

-### BG2991-for showing vehicle table use GET API instead of using redux data  - > THis is Done
+### BG2991-for showing vehicle table use GET API instead of using redux data  - > This is Done
 ### BG2992-The UI colors and Design
 ### BG2993-Do Something for handling the session